Podcast: Remembering Ghana's visionary music producer

 Inspired by his love of music, Essilfie-Bondzie left his job in government to devote his time to producing music under the Essiebons label.
 And as a result, he helped to shape the music that many love today.

 Essilfie-Bondzie helped to formalise arrangement for music gigs and partnered with the Dutch electronics business Phillips to bring the pressing of vinyl records to Ghana.
-Prior to the launch of Essilfie-Bondzie's factory in 1969, music produced in Ghana had to be sent to the West to be pressed and sent back to Ghana.
+Essilfie-Bondzie's factory was established in 1969.

 Essilfie-Bondzie also created a music festival in 1978 celebrating Ghana's music legacy - past and present.